Affiliate links on Android Authority may earn us a commission. Learn more.

 However, with all the improvements comes a justifiable increase in price.
-Touching almost $1,000, the OnePlus 8 series is a far cry from the flagship-killing, value-focused hardware OnePlus started off with.
-So, what are your options if you don’t want to empty out your wallet for a brand new, power-packed piece of kit?
+Touching almost $1,000, the OnePlus 8 series is a far cry from the flagship-killing, value-focused hardware OnePlus started with.
+So, what are your options if you don’t want to empty your wallet for a brand new, power-packed piece of kit?

 Here are all the best OnePlus 8 alternatives to satisfy your flagship-killer needs.

-1. Realme X50 Pro
+2. realme X50 Pro

-Building its brand on the back of affordable mid-range hardware, Realme finally entered the high-end space with the Realme X2 Pro late last year.
-Now, the Realme X50 Pro takes on the flagship segment with top-tier hardware and a price that undercuts most of the competition.
+Building its brand on the back of affordable mid-range hardware, realme finally entered the high-end space with the realme X2 Pro late last year.
+Now, the realme X50 Pro takes on the flagship segment with top-tier hardware and a price that undercuts most of the competition.

-The phone employs a tried-and-tested design and bolsters it with excellent build quality.
+The phone employs a tried-and-tested design and bolsters it with the excellent build quality.
 The Snapdragon 865 chipset ensures that performance is as good as it gets, and the included 65W fast charger is one of the fastest solutions around.

 Priced at Rs.
 37,999/€599 for the base variant with 6GB RAM and 128GB of storage and going all the way to Rs.
 44,999/€749 for the top-end version with 12GB RAM and 256GB storage, you can’t doubt the value quotient.
-If blazing-fast performance is what you crave, the Realme X50 Pro is an excellent OnePlus 8 alternative to consider.
+If blazing-fast performance is what you crave, the realme X50 Pro is an excellent OnePlus 8 alternative to consider.

-2. Xiaomi Mi 10 5G
+3. Xiaomi Mi 10 5G

 Unlike the OnePlus 8 series, Xiaomi’s Mi 10 makes a play for the premium segment while still trying to be affordable.
 The phone pairs a top-of-the-line Snapdragon 865 processor with a classy design, excellent stereo speakers, and fast 30W charging.

-The Red Magic 5G gets a lot right.
+The REDMAGIC 5G gets a lot right.
 The 144Hz display, for one, is the smoothest available on a smartphone.
-If your favorite game includes unlocked frame rates, the Red Magic can enable the smoothest gaming experience around.
+If your favorite game includes unlocked frame rates, the REDMAGIC can enable the smoothest gaming experience around.
 Add to that programmable capacitive triggers, and you’ve got the hardware to truly elevate the experience.

-The Red Magic 5G is everything you could want in a high-performance phone, and then some.
+The REDMAGIC 5G is everything you could want in a high-performance phone, and then some.

-For all its features, the Red Magic 5G misses out on smartphone essentials like a good camera.
-Elsewhere, the default launcher can’t be switched out which is a bit of a bummer.
+For all its features, the REDMAGIC 5G misses out on smartphone essentials like a good camera.
+Elsewhere, the default launcher can’t be switched out, which is a bit of a bummer.
 Still, priced at $579/€579/£539 for the 8GB RAM variant with 128GB of storage, it is easy to overlook the shortcomings if the hardware package catches your eye.